-Porous nanocrystalline silicon (pnc-Si) is the molecularly thin nanoporous membrane material that started it all, but NRG scientists now make a variety of materials including non-porous and microporous membranes.
-The common characteristic of our membranes is that they are made from silicon and have a nanoscale thickness.
+Porous nanocrystalline silicon (pnc-Si) is the molecularly thin nanoporous membrane material that started it all, but NRG scientists now make a variety of materials including microporous and nonporous membranes.
+The common characteristic of our materials is that they are free-standing, inorganic, and have nanoscale thickness.

 Utrathin membranes are exceptionally permeable to gases, fluids, and diffusing species.
 The physical characteristics of our materials such as pore sizes, thickness, and surface charge, are readily obtain through measurements.
 The membranes are surprisingly robust and the silicon platform enables device integration and scalable manufacturing.